pingwin02/MusicBro/README.md

 And also the following button commands:

-1. `loopDisable` - Disables looping.
+1. `embedClose` - Closes embed.
-2. `loopQueue` - Loops the queue.
+2. `loopDisable` - Disables looping.
-3. `loopTrack` - Loops the current song.
+3. `loopQueue` - Loops the queue.
-4. `lyricsClose` - Closes the lyrics display.
+4. `loopTrack` - Loops the current song.
 5. `next` - Changes page to the next page of the queue.
 6. `pause` - Pauses the playback.
 7. `previous` - Changes page to the previous page of the queue.